 Their numbers today comprise art critics and historians from well beyond the borders of the country he helped liberate as a young platoon commander in 1971.
-Shahabuddin was honoured with the Chevalier de L’order des Arts des Letters (Knight in the order of Art & Literature) by the French government in 2014.
-As Enayetullah Khan has rightly said in his foreword, “in the birthplace of some of the most sweeping and profound artistic movements across the arts, a place which preserves an unapologetically independent and unusually rich culture of critical evaluation of the artist’s endeavour, such honours aren’t handed around lightly”.
+Shahabuddin was honoured with the Chevalier de L'order des Arts des Letters (Knight in the order of Art and Literature) by the French government in 2014.
+As Enayetullah Khan has rightly said in his foreword, "in the birthplace of some of the most sweeping and profound artistic movements across the arts, a place which preserves an unapologetically independent and unusually rich culture of critical evaluation of the artist's endeavour, such honours aren't handed around lightly".

 That also speaks to the need for this definitive volume to have been tri-lingual.
 All the text appears in English, French and Spanish, and the entire book represents the efforts of two publishing houses, in the form of the very first collaboration between Cosmos Books, as part of their flagship series on leading Bangladeshi artists, and Somogy Éditions d'Art, the renowned French publishing house.
 Apart from the paintings, critical commentary in the book comes by way of noted Bangladeshi art critics like Moinuddin Khaled and B.K.
 Jahangir, as well as Dominique Stal, who in his piece surely provides the most succinct summation of Shahabuddin's raison d' etre: "The body is a great reason".
 Amen to that.